Barbara Brookes

 Barbara Lesley Brookes (born 1955) is a New Zealand historian and academic.
-She specialises in women's history and medical history.
-She was elected a Fellow of the Royal Society Te Apārangi in 2022.
+She specialises in women's history and medical history, publishing both internationally and in New Zealand.
+She worked at the University of Otago for more than 35 years, and when she retired in mid-2020 was made Professor Emerita.

 Biography

 Brookes completed a bachelor's degree at the University of Otago in 1976, then won scholarships to Bryn Mawr College in Pennsylvania, where she completed a master's degree (1978) and a PhD (1982).
 Her PhD thesis topic was abortion in England during the inter-war period.
 Brookes was offered a post-doctoral scholarship at Otago and a permanent position in the university's Department of History in 1983.

 In 1986, Brookes and her colleague Dorothy Page introduced the first university-level women's history paper in New Zealand.
 In 2004, Brookes became head of the Department of History and guided the amalgamation of the department with the art history department to form the Department of History and Art History.
 She held the position until 2012.

+Brookes has had a continuing interest the history of mental illness and, together with Jane Thomson, published a collection of research students’ essays “Unfortunate Folk: Essays on Mental Health Treatment (University of Otago Press, 2001) and most recently, Barbara Brookes and James Dunk, eds.
+Knowledge Making: Historians, Archives and Bureaucracy (Routledge, 2020).
+Her international collaborations include the volume edited with Tracy Penny Light and Wendy Mitchinson, Bodily Subjects: Essays on Gender and Health, 1800-2000 (McGill-Queen’s University Press, 2014).

-In 2022 Brookes was elected a Fellow of the Royal Society Te Apārangi.
+In 2021 Brookes was elected a Fellow of the Royal Society Te Apārangi.
 The society said that Brookes' research "has contributed to a vast international expansion of the historical canon from the 1970s, particularly in relation to the history of gender.
 It continues to be innovative and widely published".